The-Hustler-Hattab/Web/README.md

 # My Personal Website

 Welcome to my personal website repository!
-This website showcases my portfolio, blog, and other projects.
+This website showcases my portfolio, and other projects.

 ## Table of Contents
 - [About](#about)